admost/amrapi/content/user-revenue/user-network-base-ad-revenue/index.en.md

 ---

-- Download the report from the api response when ready.
+- We are providing a download link for a file even before it is available.
+Download the report from the api response when ready.

     - If you are getting **404 http response status** when trying to download the file.
 The file is not prepared yet.
 Please wait a while and try again.